 Meet Make Collaborate presents new individual and collaborative works created by international collaborating makers who took part in three international collaborative residencies and exchanges.

-You can read more about the exhibits, hear from the makers who collaborated to create them and join an online tour of the exhibition in Identity, Collaboration, Sustainability: an online, international festival of craft, Monday 27 – Thursday 30 September 2021.
+You can read more about the exhibits and the makers who collaborated to create them on the Meet Make Collaborate page of the Identity, Collaboration, Sustainability: an online, international festival of craft (Monday 27 – Thursday 30 September 2021), and watch the Barn’s Head of Programme Simone Stewart’s exhibition talk within the programme on the Craft Festival 2021 Vimeo channel.

 Exhibiting Makers & Residency Programmes